 I loved the idea of being a wrestler, but I loved the idea of being a manager more.
 I wasn’t really cut out to be a wrestler.
 I had a pretty scrawny frame and on our second or third training session, I hurt my shoulder pretty badly.
 Turns out it was the early warning signs of 2 things.
 The first being my terrible posture and the second would end being an eventual diagnosis with rheumatoid arthritis.
 I never told you about it, but I lost a lot of my confidence after that.
 I didn’t want you to know, because I didn’t want to let you down.
 I tried to tough it out for you, but I wasn’t mentally in it anymore.

 Anyway, between all this time spent together, we had school and I had a weekend job.
 I worked every Saturday and Sunday.
 On top of all of that, I had a girlfriend.
 Upon reflection, I can see that I didn’t really pay her much attention.
 It was always you and I first.
-It was hard to have time for her, considering I was with you roughly 5 nights a week.
+It was hard to have time for her, considering I was with you so many nights a week.
 I probably should have just ended my relationship with her, but I tried to juggle everything and make it all work.
 Eventually, she got into wrestling so she could spend more time with us.
 After that, I had to start watching the wrestling at her house sometimes as well.

 Then there was the night that everything changed.
 It was just another night for you and I, but the ramifications of a seemingly innocent and meaningless event for us, lead to the eventual end of our friendship.

 I can’t remember if we were in the city for a concert, training or a wrestling show.
 But we got back home very late on a Saturday night.
 It must of been after midnight.
 I had work early the next morning and the last thing I wanted to do was drive the 25 minutes from your house to mine, so I crashed the night.
-We shared your single bed and I woke up the next morning and headed to work.
+We shared your bedroom and I woke up the next morning and headed to work.

 When my girlfriend found out that I not only stayed the night, but we shared a bed, she wasn’t very happy.
 I can understand that.
 At the time though, I couldn’t see the big deal.
 I guess in her head, there was probably something going on that night and it involved very little clothing.
 That was so far from the truth.
-We were both wearing slightly too small pjs (because they were kids pjs from K-Mart, WWE ones, obviously) and we were so exhausted we went straight to sleep.
+We were both probably wearing slightly too small pjs (because they were kids pjs from K-Mart, WWE ones, obviously) and we were so exhausted we went straight to sleep.

 I should have tried harder to make it up to you, especially after my girlfriend broke up with me, but I was too stubborn.
 I felt like everything else in my life was leaving at the point as well, so I just let our friendship go.
 My parents were divorcing and I wasn’t really talking to either of them.
 I wasn’t in contact with my brothers.
 I didn’t keep in touch with anyone when school ended.
 You were the last remaining part of that chapter of my life.
 I let you go, but I wish I didn’t.